Kiili/Decluttering-And-Superresolution-for-Sparse-Radar-Arrays-with-Transformer-Based-Approaches/README.md

 Alternatively, [RADIal](https://github.com/valeoai/RADIal) dataset can be used aswell.

 ## Code
-For our implementation, please contact us by email: toomas.pruuden@marduk.ee
+For more information, contact info@marduk.ee